Blackbull Markets Broker Review

 It’s also possible to opt for what is known at this broker as an Institutional account, which involves a minimum deposit of US$20,000.
 Here, spreads can begin from as low as 0.0.
-However, the commission levels are listed on the broker website as “negotiable” – suggesting that traders may have to ask for more information from the broker’s management before proceeding.
+However, the commission levels are listed on the broker website as “negotiable”, suggesting that traders may have to ask for more information from the broker’s management before proceeding.

 There are, however, some consistencies across the account types.
 Leverage rates on all three account types are 1:500, and it’s also the case that the minimum lot sizes across the accounts lie at 0.01 per round turn.

 Aside from this structure of basic accounts, there are also two specialist accounts or account services on offer.
 The Islamic account can be activated alongside the Standard or Prime accounts, and in terms of fees, the main difference is that it does not charge swap fees for transactions that are kept open overnight.
-This is because that would involve an interest-related transaction, which is prohibited under the laws of Islam.
+That is because it would involve an interest-related transaction, which is prohibited under the laws of Islam.
 The Active Trader account is also worth investigating, as it can offer a variety of specialist services, including a dedicated account manager.

 This broker says that it does not charge fees on withdrawing cash.
 However, there may be some fees levied by payment provider services.
-It specifies, for example, that credit card withdrawals are likely to see a fee of 5 units of the base account currency.
+It specifies, for example, that credit card withdrawals are likely to incur a fee of 5 units of the base account currency.

 Platforms & Tools

-However, it’s in the home-grown platforms and technology infrastructure that this broker really comes into its own.
+However, it’s in the home-grown platforms and technology infrastructure that this broker comes into its own.
 BlackBull Markets uses what is known as the Equinix Data Centre to store its trading ecosystem, meaning that the service from the firm is very powerful.
 This allows the firm to customise its operating system offer, which for the trader means precise and bespoke services that meet their exact needs.

 Commodities, energy and precious metals can also be traded at this broker.
 Commodities on offer include gold and silver, each of which can be traded in a pair with the US dollar.
 Light crude oil can also be traded, as can natural gas.

 There is also a ‘live chat’ function available on the site, and this claims to be available 24 hours a day, five days a week, which is the standard foreign exchange trading week timeframe.
-At the time of writing this review, launching the chat service worked and it appeared to function well.
+At the time of writing this review, launching the chat service worked, and it appeared to function well.

 It’s also worth pointing out that this broker offers a demonstration account option to its customers.
-The trader can decide to use this if they wish to test out trading strategies without any financial risk to themselves – though, of course, this does mean that they will not receive any rewards for successful trades either.
+The trader can decide to use this if they wish to test out trading strategies without any financial risk – though, of course, this does mean that they will not receive any rewards for successful trades either.

 The latter, meanwhile, contains content such as market reviews and news.
 An economic calendar is also available here.